Christine Maggiore: Death

 On December 27, 2008, Maggiore died at the age of 52.
 She was under a doctor's care and was being treated for what was originally reported as pneumonia.
 The Los Angeles County coroner's office stated that Maggiore had been treated for pneumonia in the six months prior to her death as well.
 A doctor familiar with the family noted that anti-HIV drugs could have prevented her death, but Maggiore's fellow AIDS denialists argued that her pneumonia was not AIDS-related and suggested instead that she died as a result of a toxic alternative medicine "holistic cleanse", stress, or the cold and flu.
-Maggiore's death certificate states that the cause of death was disseminated herpes virus infection and bilateral pneumonia, with oral candidiasis as a contributing cause, all of which can be related to HIV infection.
+Maggiore's death certificate states that the cause of death was disseminated herpes virus infection and bilateral pneumonia, with oral candidiasis as a contributing cause, all of which is related to HIV infection.
 The death certificate also states that no autopsy was performed.